 The El Paso County Department of Public Works has had an Adopt-A-Road program since 1997.
-It’s a great program that lets groups or individuals show their pride in El Paso County and where they live.
+It is a great program that lets groups or individuals show their pride in El Paso County and where they live.
 Service clubs, church groups, scout groups, and many others are current participants in the program, as well as many individuals.

-The requirements aren’t difficult or tremendously time-consuming.
+The requirements are not difficult or tremendously time-consuming.
 To participate, you agree to pick up litter from both sides of a two-mile stretch of a County road at least four times a year.
 This is a great opportunity for a little exercise and a lot of clean Colorado air and bright sunshine.
 The County provides litterbags and safety vests, and hauls away the full bags left beside the road.

 You receive recognition in the form of a sign at each end of the adopted section of roadway, giving you credit for your contribution to our community.
 For more information, see below.
 We have locations available all over the County — including near your home, church, school, or place of work.